-8. When the action has finished processing, you are presented with a Clone Pod configuration wizard.
-Verify the following:
+8. When the action has finished processing, you are presented with a settings screen.
+Notice each VM has its own tab.
+Go through each tab and verify the following:

 Source Virtual Machine:

 a.
 From Snapshot should be set to the GOLDEN_MASTER snapshot you created previously.